yuechen-yang/attention_is_all_you_need/README.md

 1. The paper poposed a new mdoel architecture and it is only implemented in the translation.
 2. I think the every part in the transformer could be explained in a more detailed way.
 3. The transformer contains 2 parts in this paper.
 But they can also be used in a seperate way, which are BERT and GPT.
+4. I think the attention mechanism could make the deep learning model more explainable.

 ## Resource links